bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land.md

 | SOCKS5       | <https://www.rfc-editor.org/rfc/rfc1928.txt>    | Compared to SOCKS4A, SOCKS5 adds support for authentication to the SOCKS server, IPv6 and UDP support.
 Only a few implementations support for SOCKS5's UDP ASSOCIATE feature for dynamically connecting to UDP ports. |

 ## Non-SOCKS aware software
-Besides making use of an application which has support for SOCKS built-in, it is also possible to use software like proxychains-ng[^5] to force software in which no SOCKS can be configured to go over the SOCKS tunnel.
+Besides making use of an application which has support for SOCKS built-in, it is also possible to use software like proxychains-ng[^5] to force software in which no SOCKS can be configured to go over the SOCKS server.
 This is accomplished by proxychains-ng by launching the software which hooks any functions related to network connectivity and at the moment the software attempts to interact with the network, it will make sure in the background the SOCKS tunnel is used.
 An example of using proxychains-ng for the netcat network utility looks as follows: `proxychains ncat -v target.com 80`.
 Proxychains will load the `ncat` binary hooking the network connectivity functions and forcing those over the proxy that is configured in proxychain-ng's `/etc/proxychains.conf` configuration file, e.g., `socks4 2.2.2.2 1080`.

 Now it is clear what SOCKS is and how it can be used, the next session discusses why SOCKS is so relevant for red teaming.